V1CeVersaa/V1CeVersaa.github.io/docs/Reading/The Western Heritage/Chapter00.md

 ***Such self-criticism itself embodies one of the most important and persistent parts of the Western Heritage***.
 From Hebrew prophets and Socrates to the critics of European imperialism, American foreign policy, social inequality, and environmental devastation, **voices in the West have again and again been raised to criticize often in the most strident manner the policies of Western governments and the thought, values, social conditions, and the inequalities of Western societies**.

 Consequently, we study the Western Heritage not because the subject always or even primarily presents an admirable picture, but because the study of the Western Heritage like the study of all history **calls us to an integrity of research, observation, and analysis that clarifies our minds and challenges our moral sensibilities.
 The challenge of history is the challenge of thinking,  and it is to that challenge that this book invites its readers**.

-## *Chapter 1 The Birth of Civilization*

-***Culture may be defined as the ways of living built up by a group and passed on from a generation to another.*** It includes behavior such as courtship and child-rearing practices; material things such as tools, clothing, and shelter; and ideas, institutions, and beliefs. **Language**, apparently a uniquely human trait, **lies behind our ability to create ideas and institutions and to transmit culture from one generation to another.** Our flexible and dexterous hands enable us to hold and make tools and so to create the material artifacts of culture.
-Because ***culture is learned and not inherited***, it permits rapid adaption to changing conditions, making possible the spread of humanity to almost all the lands of the globe.

-During the **Paleolithic**,